 St. Charles Kitchens: Anecdotally, I have heard that St. Charles kitchens were considered “cream of the crop” within the steel kitchen cabinet market.
 That said, I think my Genevas are terrific, and I’ve seen other cabinets that look darn nice.
 (While there surely must have been quality variation manufacturer-to-manufacturer and perhaps even year-to-year, we have no definitive research on this.)
 St. Charles was the longest running steel cabinet maker.
 The company ceased to exist for a few years in the 2000’s, but then the Viking Range Company bought the brand and has reintroduced them into the market.
 But then, they discontinued them.

-Other brands, from Acme… to Homart (Sears)… to Morton… to Yorktown: I run a Forum dedicated to buying, selling and archiving vintage metal kitchen cabinets and there, I’ve identified more than 70 different brands that were offered in the U.S., and I even have three from Britain.
-Among the other more-significant nameplates that renovators are actively searching out are: GE, Republic, American, Crosley (pictured above), Beauty Queen, and and Morton.
+Other brands, from Acme… to Homart (Sears)… to Morton… to Yorktown: Often with the help of readers — thank you! — I’ve identified more than 80 companies that made steel kitchen cabinets back in the day.
+Significant nameplates that renovators are actively searching out are: GE, Republic, American, Crosley (pictured above), Beauty Queen, and and Morton.
 It’s my sense that many of the smaller brands were local or regional, from the days when interstate highways and interstate commerce were still young.
-See all 70+ brands listed on the Forum.

 Metal bathroom vanities: Yes, there were steel vanities for the bathroom, too.
 This is a Beauty Queen “Lavanette.”
 We still see a few of them around.
 Note, a bathroom vanity is generally going to be only 21″ deep.
 Most of the steel kitchen cabinets are about the same as today’s cabinetry — 24″ deep and 34.5″ tall.